 The manifold pressure must be set to the appropriate value for your installation.
-Refer to Table 8 to verify the manifold pressure setting required for your particular installation.
-To adjust the manifold pressure, remove the brass fitting on the valve.
-The adjustment screw is located underneath the fitting.
-Turn the adjustment screw clockwise to increase pressure, or counter clockwise to reduce pressure, and replace the fitting and tubing when adjustments are complete.
+Refer to either Table 8 for natural gas or Table 9 for LP/propane gas to verify the manifold pressure setting required for your particular installation.
+To adjust the manifold pressure, remove the regulator cap and turn the adjusting screw clockwise to increase pressure or counterclockwise to reduce pressure.
+Replace the regulator cap after adjustments are complete.